harshpreetcs/practice-projects/README.md

 # practice-projects
-I am making, these are the projects for own practice.
+these are the projects for own practice.